asarangaram/cl_server/media_store/entity/INTERNALS.md

 ## Architecture Overview

-The service is built using a standard FastAPI microservice architecture:
+The service is built using a standard FastAPI microservice architecture with organized package structure:

 - **Framework**: FastAPI (ASGI)
 - **Database**: SQLite (for simplicity/portability) with SQLAlchemy ORM